Battle of Jambi: Battle

-At the mouth of the Jambi river, he found three Dutch ships, which he either captured or burned.
+At the mouth of the Jambi river, Botelho found three Dutch ships, which he either captured or burned.
 Continuing upstream he found a large Dutch carrack, which he attacked immediately.
-This carrack blew up when a cannon-ball ignited its maganize.
+This carrack blew up when a cannon-ball ignited its magazine.
 Then, even further up the river he successfully fired two more Dutch carracks full of pepper.
 Three weeks later, another Dutch carrack known as the Walcheren, arrived at the mouth of the river on May 5.
 Botelho promplty attacked this ship too, surrounding it from all sides.
 The Portuguese quickly boarded the carrack and the Dutch crew quickly fled below decks.
 The Portuguese then fired upon the ship and withdrew.
 However, one of their craft became entangled with the Walcheren's prow.
 Fearing that this ship would be caught by the fire, Nuno Botelho brought up his own jália (small galley-type ship) to assist it, but something exploded in the Dutch ship, which destroyed Botelho's jália.
 Unfortunaletly, he could not swim and after being thrown to the water, he drowned.
 According to Manuel Xavier, who wrote an account of these events, the heart of Botelho was still beating when he was rescued, but it was too late and he died soon after in the arms of his chaplain.

 The Portuguese armada then withdrew to Malacca, carrying the body of their fallen commander.